Don’t plan like you’re ‘herding cats’

 Consider personal conveyance, or off-duty driving.
-Last year’s adjustment to the official guidance around personal conveyance offers the option to drive off-duty loaded or empty from a customer location to the nearest safe parking place.
+The most recent adjustment to the official guidance around personal conveyance offers the option to drive off-duty loaded or empty from a customer location to the nearest safe parking place.
 As an owner, if you’ve released yourself from duty at a customer and are near the end of your working day, with no responsibility for loading and unloading, continue off-duty to the nearest safe haven for rest.
 In effect, use the change as an asset to your advantage.

 ‘If the wheels aren’t turning, I’m not earning’

 We all know that one.
 Most of us have probably actually said it.
 For too many years, we’ve viewed time off as a liability.
 Do you see time not driving as lost time?
 No matter how a person calculates their hours of service, logically there is no way to drive or work more hours than the time off-duty we need to recover to care for ourselves.
 Having listened closely in my mentoring of drivers of all stripes now for many years, it’s easy to recognize the anxiety our instinct to maximize drive time creates in the off periods, when we really should be enjoying time relieved from the responsibility of work and business decisions.